Finding Aid to the Papers of Bernard F. Burke, 1959-2010

 Biography: Bernard Flood Burke was born on 7 June 1928.
 He received his undergraduate physics degree from Massachusetts Institute of Technology (MIT) in 1950 and his Ph.
 D. in physics, also from MIT, in 1953.
 From 1953-1965 he was a staff member at Carnegie Institution of Washington, engaged primarily in research in radio astronomy, and was Chair of the Radio Astronomy Section from 1962-1965.
 In 1965 he joined the MIT faculty as Professor of Physics, and later became the William A. M. Burden Professor of Astrophysics.
 During his long tenure at MIT he supervised numerous doctoral students, many of whom have gone on to distinguished careers.

 Burke served in a number of important national and international leadership and advisory roles.
 He was a member of the National Science Foundation Astronomy Advisory Panel from 1958-1963, served on the National Radio Astronomy Observatory (NRAO) Visiting Committee from 1958-1962, and as a Trustee for Associated Universities, Inc. from 1972-1990.
 He received the Helen B. Warner Prize of the American Astronomical Society in 1963, was the co-recipient of the 1971 Rumford Medal of the American Academy of Arts and Sciences, and was the 1998 Jansky Lecturer at NRAO.
-He was a member of the American Astronomical Society, the American Physical Society, the International Astronomical Union, the National Academy of Science, the American Academy of Arts and Sciences, the American Association for the Advancement of Science, and the International Scientific Radio Union U.S. National Committee - Commission J. He served on advisory councils and committees for the Keck Telescope, the National Academy of Science, the National Research Council, the National Science Board, the Naval Studies Board, and the Space Science Board.
+He was a member of the American Astronomical Society (and President, 1986-1988), the American Physical Society, the International Astronomical Union, the National Academy of Science, the American Academy of Arts and Sciences, the American Association for the Advancement of Science, and the International Scientific Radio Union U.S. National Committee - Commission J. He served on advisory councils and committees for the Keck Telescope, the National Academy of Science, the National Research Council, the National Science Board, the Naval Studies Board, and the Space Science Board.
 He was a member of the Planetary Systems Working Group and the Towards Other Planetary Systems Scientific Working Group.

 Burke died on 5 August 2018.